 With the fourth quarter well underway, it’s time to really hunker down on business planning to wrap up the year.

 1. Get Caught Up on Your Bookkeeping

 You can’t make any sound financial or tax planning for the future if you don’t know where things stand—and that means understanding actually how much you’ve taken in and how much you’ve spent year-to-date.

 If you are not working with an accountant, there are plenty of apps to help automate most of the work for you.
 For example, you can take a look at FreshBooks’ expense tracking.
-By getting caught up on your revenue and expenses now, you will have an easier time come tax season, and you’re in a better position to make sound end-of-year decisions.
+By getting caught up on your revenue and expenses now, you will have an easier time come tax season, and you’re in a better position to make sound financial decisions.

 2. Revisit Your Pricing

 Once you understand your business’ financial picture, it’s time to get honest about how things are going.
 Is your business model sustainable, or do you feel like you’re working as hard as you can but still treading water?

 The start of the New Year is a natural time to bump up your rates.
-And if you are billing clients by the hour, we also recommend reading FreshBooks’ eBook “Determine Your Rate & Earn Your Worth” to better understand how to put a price tag on your services.
+And if you are billing clients by the hour, we also recommend reading FreshBooks’ eBook “Determine Your Rate & Earn Your Worth” to better understand the best way to put a fair price tag on your services.
 Dreading a tough price conversation with your loyal clients?
 Here are 4 ways to increase prices without the backlash.

 3. Do Some End-of-Year Tax Planning